The problem with PhD rankings is simple: they don't exist.

-It's no surprise that cosmopolitan places like Luxembourg, Hong Kong and Switzerland dominate this ranking.
+It's no surprise that cosmopolitan study destinations like Hong Kong and Switzerland dominate this ranking.
 Still, it's interesting to see universities from further down the rankings rising into the top ten when judged solely on international metrics.

 Institutions like these are likely to foster especially vibrant research environments, offering opportunities for knowledge exchange and alternative perspectives that can inform and develop your PhD.
 In addition, they're probably welcoming (and well-established) destinations for international study